We can adjust our services to make them more accessible.

 People who cannot see or have difficulty seeing

-Copies of transcripts of ACAT hearings can be provided so they can be viewed with screen reader software.
-Audio versions of those transcripts can also be ordered.
+- get a copy of transcripts of ACAT hearings which can be provided so they can be viewed with screen reader software

-There is disability parking outside ACAT on Moore Street and on Mulwala Lane.
+There is disability parking outside ACAT on Nangari Street.

 Find out more about our location.